 It may sound trite, but one of the healthiest things you can do as a new parent is accept that you can’t do it all.
 Let your dishes and laundry pile up, and go take a nap.
 Even if you can’t complete a full sleep cycle, the extra rest will do good for your body and mind.

 While changing your wall color and buying new bedding would be nice, this isn’t that kind of makeover.
-Instead, consider making some alterations to your bedroom’s light, noise and temperature levels.
+Instead, consider making some alterations to your bedroom environment, as well as possibly updating your bed.

 You can make daytime naps easier by installing some blackout shades or wearing a sleep mask.
-We also recommend getting a white noise machine to drown out the buzz from the outside world.
+We also recommend getting a white noise machine to drown out any loud or sudden sounds from the outside world.

 As for the temperature, it’s better to be on the cooler end of the spectrum.
 Our bodies’ core temperatures drop to initiate sleep.
 When we’re too warm, this process is slowed or stopped altogether.
 Ensure that you’ll drift off faster by keeping your bedroom’s temperature between 65-70 degrees Fahrenheit.